oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 >**Note**: The FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) does not yet support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

 1. Change to the sample directory.
-2. Build the program for query number 1.
+2. Configure the build system for query number 1.
    ```
    mkdir build
    cd build